-Certain of our current debt instruments include more protections for their holders than the indenture and the 2022 Notes.
-In addition, other debt we issue or incur in the future could contain more protections for its holders than the indenture and the 2022 Notes, including additional covenants and events of default.
-The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of the 2022 Notes.
+Certain of our current debt instruments include more protections for their holders than the indenture.
+In addition, other debt we issue or incur in the future could contain more protections for its holders than the indenture, including additional covenants and events of default.
+The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of our Debt Securities.

-An active trading market for our 2022 Notes may not exist, which could limit holders' ability to sell our 2022 Notes or affect the market price of the 2022 Notes.
+An active trading market for our Debt Securities may not exist, which could limit holders' ability to sell our Debt Securities or affect the market price of our Debt Securities.

-The 2022 Notes are listed on the New York Stock Exchange, or NYSE, under the symbol "HTFA".
-However, we cannot provide any assurances that an active trading market for the 2022 Notes will exist in the future or that you will be able to sell your 2022 Notes.
-Even if an active trading market does exist, the 2022 Notes may trade at a discount from their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, if any, general economic conditions, our financial condition, performance and prospects and other factors.
-To the extent an active trading market does not exist, the liquidity and trading price for the 2022 Notes may be harmed.
-Accordingly, you may be required to bear the financial risk of an investment in the 2022 Notes for an indefinite period of time.
+We cannot provide any assurances that an active trading market for our Debt Securities will exist in the future or that you will be able to sell our Debt Securities.
+Even if an active trading market does exist, our Debt Securities may trade at a discount from their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, if any, general economic conditions, our financial condition, performance and prospects and other factors.
+To the extent an active trading market does not exist, the liquidity and trading price for our Debt Securities may be harmed.
+Accordingly, you may be required to bear the financial risk of an investment in our Debt Securities for an indefinite period of time.

-The optional redemption provision may materially adversely affect the return on the 2022 Notes.
+The optional redemption provision may materially adversely affect the return on our Debt Securities.

-The 2022 Notes are redeemable in whole or in part at any time or from time to time on or after September 15, 2019 at our sole option.
-We may choose to redeem the 2022 Notes at times when prevailing interest rates are lower than the interest rate paid on the 2022 Notes.
-In this circumstance, the holders of the 2022 Notes may not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the 2022 Notes being redeemed.
+Our Debt Securities may provide that such securities are redeemable in whole or in part prior to their maturity date at our sole option.
+We may choose to redeem our Debt Securities at times when prevailing interest rates are lower than the interest rate paid on our Debt Securities.
+In this circumstance, the holders of our Debt Securities may not be able to reinvest the redeemption proceeds in a comparable security at an effective interest rate as high as our Debt Securities being redeemed

-If we default on our obligations to pay our other indebtedness, we may not be able to make payments on our 2022 Notes.
+If we default on our obligations to pay our other indebtedness, we may not be able to make payments on our Debt Securities.